ArgonDesign/alogic/doc/compilation.md

 the output directory specified with the `-o` option.

-As an example, in order to compile a design, with a top level entity called `foo`, and souce files located in directory `src`, one can invoke the compiler
+As an example, in order to compile a design, with a top level entity called `foo`, and source files located in directory `src`, one can invoke the compiler
 as:

   alogic -o rtl -y src foo